a-s-g93/agent-neo-public/ui/sidebar.md

-Agent Neo is a virtual assistant that helps users with their graph data science problems.
-Feel free to ask any questions you may have related to GDS!
+Agent Neo has three main purposes
+- To help colleagues use the Neo4j Graph Data Science library more effectively
+- To develop best practices for grounding an LLM in a knowledge graph
+- To use the knowledge graph and graph data science algorithms to analyze performance

 ## Features